Pesticide Contamination In Drinking Water: What You Need To KnowRSS

 Stephanie Angione, Ph.D. | Scientific Contributor

 Pesticides are chemicals used to kill environmental pests including insects, weeds, fungi and rodents.
+These are commonly divided into insecticides (used to specifically target and kill insects) and herbicides (used to kill undesirable plants or “weeds”).
 The most widely used agricultural pesticides are herbicides, which account for 40% of all pesticide use in the US.
 In typical agriculture, pesticides are applied to crops in order to provide protection against destructive insects and invasive weeds or fungi.
 By design, pesticides kill or deter pests and thus are toxic to their intended target organisms.
 Additionally, many pesticides are toxic to humans, and organochlorine pesticides are 9 of the 12 most toxic organic chemicals, as outlined by the Stockholm Convention in 2001.

 Which Pesticides Are Most Commonly Found In US Water Systems?